 I also recommend wearing layers during the day.
 It's always warmer in certain districts and cooler in others.
 If you plan to take a cruise around the bay, you will find that the wind gets quite crisp in May.

 A visit to San Francisco can be expensive.
 However, there are many ways to save.

 The CityPass is a discount card that includes admission to some of the top attractions.
-It includes entry into the California Academy of Sciences, the Aquarium of the Bay (on Pier 39) and the Exploratorium (or the deYoung + the Legion of Honor).
+It includes entry into the California Academy of Sciences, the Aquarium of the Bay (on Pier 39) and the Exploratorium.

-This discount card includes access to more than 30 bay area attractions.
+This discount pass includes access to more than 25 bay area attractions.
 You can also pay for access for one day, two days, three days, five days, or seven days.

 If you love squeezing in as much as possible, then this is the pass for you!

 You will also find some great savings through Groupon.
 They have a large selection of savings in different categories.